Oro (Street Fighter): Design

+Appearances

 Oro appears in Street Fighter III and its subsequent iterations, Street Fighter III: 2nd Impact and Street Fighter III: 3rd Strike, noted for his unorthodox fighting style.
 In his ending in New Generation and 2nd Impact, Oro decides that the only martial artist he met worthy of inheriting his secrets was Ryu.
 In 3rd Strike, Oro's boredom has reached its limits.
 Many young fighters have come to him in trying to become his disciples, but no one has lasted his training long enough.
 One day, he heard rumors involving a "mysterious organization" and the "master of the fist" and he decided to investigate.
 In his ending, Oro is shown trying to make Ryu, who is unaware of Oro's presence in his training, his disciple again.
-Oro is a fighter more suited for patient players, who "can deal some serious damage for the player that can wait for the right opening on an opponent."

 Oro later reappears in Street Fighter V during Dhalsim's character story as Dhalsim encounters him while teaching a police officer named Mahesh how to breathe fire.
 Oro engages a discussion with the yoga master about mastering one skill before he leaves sensing another interesting person in the area.
 He was later mentioned in Karin's character story as Karin travels to India to find Oro, but is told by Dhalsim that he had already left a few days prior.
 He is also seen in Menat's character story when Menat, sent by her master Rose, warns him of an evil power in their world, which Oro is already aware of.
 He was made a playable character in the game's fifth season, in which he confers with Rose and Dhalsim about this lingering Psycho Power left behind after M. Bison's defeat.
 He once again fights using only one arm, carrying a tortoise named Yamasen in the other.

 Outside of the video game series, Oro also appears in the Street Fighter Legends: Ibuki comic book miniseries where Ibuki's final ninja exam is to challenge him.
 Together with her friends Elena and Makoto, she goes to the shrine on Mount Atago, where Oro has travelled to meditate.
 After the fight, Oro says that she actually made him think about using both hands and commends her on an entertaining challenge.